 - Mix in the brown rice flour.

-- Stir in the red wine and reduce by half, then add the tomato paste and broth, cook until thickened.
+- Stir in the red wine and simmer until it is reduced by half, then add the tomato paste and broth, and cook until thickened.

-One of the many great things about this delectable dish is that it can be served on its own like a thick stew, or along with other other tasty side dishes.
-Try serving it with any of these:
+One of the many great things about this delectable dish is that it can be served on its own like a thick stew in a bowl, or along with other other tasty side dishes.
+Try serving it over any of these:

 - Mashed potatoes